 - Random.
 If you’re at home for a day, keep a notebook open and pen handy to write any and every stray thought that tickles your fancy.
 The kids say something funny?
 Write it down.
 Had a funny thought while getting lunch?
-Stop and write it down.
+Stop and write it.

-Assuming this is new for you let’s look at some obstacles and other likely discoveries…
+Assuming this is new for you let’s look at some possible obstacles, and discoveries…

 - Not knowing what to write.